Muse Scholar Program

 Through tailored courses and attendance at events at Hunter and New York City arts and cultural institutions, Muse Scholars receive an unparalleled opportunity to explore the arts and engage in creative pursuits while receiving a top-notch liberal arts education.

-Launched during the 2011-2012 academic year, this four-year honors program has already welcomed two classes of impressive Muse Scholars who have played Carnegie Hall, acted in Off-Broadway plays, won busking positions in the New York transit system, earned creative-writing awards, and played baseball for the East Coast Yankees, among other accomplishments.
+Launched during the 2011-2012 academic year, this four-year honors program has already welcomed three classes of impressive Muse Scholars who have played Carnegie Hall, acted in Off-Broadway plays, won busking positions in the New York transit system, earned creative-writing awards, and played baseball for the East Coast Yankees, among other accomplishments.

 Muse in the News

 The Muse Scholar Program is proud to announce its second valedictorian graduate: Victoria Baamonde (Class of '16).
 Baamonde graduated as a geography major and theater minor.
 Muse Scholar Carol Szwei (Class of '16) also graduated this Spring and sang at the commencement ceremony.